Oxford and Cambridge: An Insider's Guide to Applying

 The collegiate system

 Each college will have a diverse range of students — usually including both undergraduate and graduate students — studying across a range of subject areas.

 So ensure you read the course details carefully for any subject you are interested in.
-You will be studying for several years, so it’s important to choose something that you are really passionate about.
+You will be studying for several years, so it’s vital to choose something that you are truly passionate about.